Sugar industry: Brazil

 Sugarcane is a major component of Brazilian agriculture.
 This country is the world's largest producer of sugarcane and its derivative products, such as crystallized sugar and ethanol (ethanol fuel).

 Asia

 India and Thailand are the #2 and #3 producers of sugar after Brazil.
 Like many other countries, production and profitability are buffeted by subsidies, trade policy, weather, and the amount of sugar that is converted into ethanol.
-China is a mid-level player in the sugar industry, producingt 11,000,000 tons/y, mostly from cane.
+China is a mid-level player in the sugar industry, producing 11,000,000 tonnes per year, mostly from cane.

 European Union

 The European Union (EU) is a leading sugar exporter.
 The Common Agricultural Policy of the EU used to set maximum quotas for production and exports, and a subsidized sugar sales with an EU-guaranteed minimum price.
 Large import tariffs were also used to protect the market.
 In 2004, the EU was spending €3.30 in subsidies to export €1 worth of sugar, and some sugar processors, like British Sugar, had a 25% profit margin.